iansinnott/iansinnott.github.io/_posts/2015-05-11-managing-state-and-controlled-form-fields-with-react.md

 As you can see we replaced the `value` prop with `valueLink`.
 If you haven't heard of `valueLink` I'll explain it in a sec.

 The `LinkedStateMixin` saves us a good deal of typing, and especially when you have a large number of form fields that need to be tied to component state.
 The issue is that it's not very flexible.
 Essentially it just binds the value of an input field to `this.state`.
-But what if you are building a _stateless_ form component that gets all it's values from props?
+But what if you are building a _stateless_ form component that gets all its values from props?
 Or, more interestingly, what if you are using Flux and don't want to set state directly but rather call an action that updates a store?

 This is what `valueLink` is great for.

 ## What exactly is `valueLink`?

 The `valueLink` prop is a fairly under-documented feature of form inputs in React that simplifies the onChange / setState pattern described at the beginning of this post.
 It's a shortcut for telling an input where to get its `value` prop from and what function to call when an `onChange` event is fired.
-In it's most simple form the `valueLink` prop points to a plain old JS object with two distinct props:
+In its most simple form the `valueLink` prop points to a plain old JS object with two distinct props:

 * `value`: The value of the input at any given time
 * `requestChange`: The function to call whenever `onChange` is fired on the input. `requestChange` will be called with the update value of the input, so there's no need to access the value using an event object as you might do if you were using the actual `onChange` event.